Lowtide (album): Background

 After releasing their debut EP, You Are My Good Light, in July 2010 as well as their debut standalone single "Underneath Tonight/Memory No. 7" in April 2011 through Bandcamp exclusively, the band published a cryptic Facebook post stating "18.
 07. 14." as well as an album cover, announcing the album and its release date.
 According to an interview by Sounds Better With Reverb, bassist and lead vocalist Giles Simon said:We recorded the album over two years or more.
 We had demos and ideas for some of the songs that probably date from around the time of the first EP.In May, the band completed a test pressing of the album.
 In May 2016, the band announced that English independent record label Opposite Number would be releasing Lowtide internationally on 5 August for the United States, United Kingdom, Europe and Asia.

 Promotion

 Singles and music videos

 In May 2014, "Blue Movie" was released as the lead single for the album, with its music video released the same month.
 In June 2014, "Held" was released as the second single from the album, with the music video also premiering the same month.
 In October 2014, "Wedding Ring" was released as the third single to the album, with the music video for it released in June 2016.

 Tour

 A tour called the "Lowtide Album Launch Tour" was planned for the album's release and promotion, running from 25 July to 7 September 2014.

 Artwork

 The album cover for the album depicts an explosion of a blue-blackish, rocky surface, with light pink dust and bits trailing off into the air.
-Some parts of the surface are visible on a sliver of the top half, with the word "Lowtide" in undercase and bold red.
+Some parts of the surface are visible on a sliver of the top half, with the word "Lowtide" in lowercase and bold red.